Juifen3D/klipperRFextra/README.md

 # klipperRFextra
-Extra Parts only for the RFx000 3D-Printer series
+Klipper extras for the Conrad Renkforce RFx000 3D-Printer series